-Carthage celebrates Homecoming & Family Weekend with fun events all week long.
+Carthage celebrates Homecoming and Family Weekend with fun events all week long.
 Weekend events include an Alumni and Family Brunch, a Firebird football game, the Homecoming Parade, and more!
 In addition to this lineup of fun events, several reunions will also be held this year.

 Event Schedule